ooliver1/eludris/plan.md

 Discord style application commands will be available, however unlike discord they will not be forced upon people and will have more utilities.

-Also from Discord buttons and more message components will be available to give bot developer's more room and tools to make cool stuff.
+Also from Discord, buttons and more message components will be available to give bot developers more room and tools to make cool stuff.

 ## Tokens